J.P. Crawford Player Props: Mariners vs. Guardians

 Guardians Pitching Rankings (2022)

-- The Guardians allowed 172 total home runs last season (1.1 per game) to rank 15th in baseball.
+- Guardians pitchers combined to surrender 172 total home runs at a clip of 1.1 per game (15th in the league).

-- Bieber will make his first start of the season for the Guardians.
+- Gaddis will make his first start of the season for the Guardians.

-- The 27-year-old right-hander started and threw 5 2/3 innings when he last appeared on Friday, Oct.
-14 against the New York Yankees.
+- In his last appearance on Thursday, Sept.
+15, the 24-year-old right-hander, started and went four innings against the Chicago White Sox.

 © 2023 Data Skrive.
 All rights reserved.